 - Cotton Twill – classic twill weave with a breathable nature

 How is it manufactured?

 Cotton goes from crop to cloth through a mechanical process, known as ginning.
-Cotton fibres are separated from the seeds and are taken to a textile mill, where the fibres are cleaned and straightened in a carding machine.
+Cotton fibers are separated from the seeds and are taken to a textile mill, where the fibers are cleaned and straightened in a carding machine.
 This creates a thin and soft strand, known as a silver.
 These silvers are then spun into a yarn, which is the cotton we all know.
 This is then used to weave or knit cotton fabric, normally made in a loom.

 Purposes of cotton fabric

 Cotton is known for its versatility, durability, and softness.
-Cotton fabric by the metre is widely available, which makes it very popular for craft and sewing projects.
+Cotton fabric by the meter is widely available, which makes it very popular for craft and sewing projects.
 It is mainly used for clothing of all kinds and underwear, as well as homewares such as bedding, and it is often used for industrial purposes such as uniforms tarpaulins, tents, and lots more.

 Cotton fabric has many properties, which makes it one of the world’s most loved materials.
 Some of the most noted properties include:

 - Comfortable to wear in all climates

 - Breathable and moisture wicking